Mock Draft Strategy: What I've Learned Running Thousands of Drafts

 ---

-Got your own strategies?
-I'm always curious what other draft nerds have figured out.
-Hit me up on Twitter.
+Got your own draft strategies?
+DM us on Twitter — always curious what other draft nerds have figured out.